 Hospices and palliative care teams will provide support for carers in the community – for example, through a support and information group or by offering them advice.

 Although rewarding, caring for someone at home can be physically and emotionally demanding.
 You need to think about your own needs.
 So it is important to find extra help to give you support, and time for breaks and sleep.
-You can search for these on Dying Matters' Find Me Help.

 Most hospice care is provided by charitable hospices.
 There are also a number of hospices that operate in the NHS.